Barba-Q/tumbleweed-noob-tool/README.md

 - zenity

 (both should be preinstalled with openSuse Tumbleweed, script will check for both anyways and inform you if something is missing; Zenity will be installed right away within the script)

+- For 2.0:
+-       python
+-       python-tk
+-       zenity not longer required
 ##

 ## Changelog:
+2.0.1
+- Initial relase with new, python based GUI
+- Autothingy and Softwareresurrection are not implemented yet

 1.1
 - Fixed error when resurrecting software
 - Fixed typos